kam1986/Public/ParLex/README.md

   | :?
 NumberOverFlow | :?
 FileNotFoundException -> reraise
   | _ -> LexerError
 ```
+To handle conflicting patterns the rule that the first pattern in the array of two conflifting patterns are choosen.
 > **OBS!** The statical type system of **F#** is somewhat disabled when generating patterns for the lexer, this is a delibrerate implementation choice.